MayroseLab/gene_structure_evolution/README.md

 conda activate gene_structure_evolution
 ```
 Next, you need to start the jupyter server.
 The basic command is `jupyter lab`, howevr it may change depending on your computing environment.
 For example, if you are accessing the jupyter server on a remote machine, you may need to use some form of port-forwarding (see e.g. [here](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/)).
 Once you have the server running, access it with a web browser.
-Navigate to `notebooks/`, and run them: first run `notebook1.R.ipynb`, then `notebook2.py.ipynb`.
+Navigate to `notebooks/`, and run first `notebook1.R.ipynb`, then `notebook2.py.ipynb`.
+In each of them, you'll need to set the value of the variable `snakemake_result_dir` to the path of your Snakemake result.